 All of these have attributes tied to them.
 The “what” is information about their feature.

-- Towers can be made of steel, wood and other material.
+- Towers can be made of steel, wood, and other types of material.

 - Wires can be overhead or underground.

-- Service areas can have population and demographics they service.
+- Service areas can have the population and demographics they service.

 The focal point of Geographic Information Science is the technical implementation of Geographic Information Systems.
-In other words, it involves the conceptual ideas for how to implement GIS.
+In other words, it involves conceptual ideas for how to implement GIS.

 While Geographic Information Systems answers the “what” and “where”, Geographic Information Science is concerned with the “how”.

 Geographic Information Systems relies on the developments in GIScience for future developments.
-In other words, GIScience is the building block and is the foundation for all uses of a Geographic Information System.
+In other words, GIScience is the building block and foundation for all uses of a Geographic Information System.

 If you want to get involved, participants from around the world get together at the GIScience flagship conference.
 This is where they discuss and advance the state-of-the-art in geographic information science.
-Since 2000, their annual conferences discuss the role of geographic information in geography, computer science, engineering, mathematics, cognitive science, psychology, social science, and geostatistics.
+Since 2000, their annual conferences have discussed the role of geographic information in geography, computer science, engineering, mathematics, cognitive science, psychology, social science, and geostatistics.